helium/HIP/0038-Equitable-Transmission-Scaling.md

 Equitable Transmission Scaling.

 Motivation
-While HIP-17 made vast improvements to the equity of rewards distribution it also penalizes optimal coverage in suburban areas.
+While HIP-17 made vast improvements to the equity of rewards distribution it also penalizes movement twords optimal coverage in suburban areas.

 Stakeholders
 Everyone would be effected by this HIP but would benefit those at the currently scaled resolution 4 boundaries the most.
 This benefit would be felt